Security Guide

 Transport encryption

-Realtime app traffic is encrypted after a signed session handshake, while file transfer, meetings, identity, and account pages use HTTPS.
+Native realtime app traffic uses authenticated session encryption, while file transfer, meetings, identity, and account pages use HTTPS.

 Realtime sessions

 Desktop and mobile clients create an encrypted realtime session before messages, presence, calls, or screen sharing traffic is exchanged.
-Session keys are established during connection setup and are not reused as permanent workspace keys.
+These session keys protect live traffic and are separate from the keys used for stored workspace data.

 Replay protection

-Realtime traffic includes replay protection so old packets cannot simply be resent and accepted as new activity.
+Realtime traffic includes freshness and replay protection so old packets cannot simply be resent and accepted as new activity.
 Media streams tolerate normal network reordering without accepting stale packets.

 Server identity